vlayer-xyz/vlayer/book/src/advanced/prover.md

     </svg>
     Actively in Development
   </div>
   <p>Our team is currently working on this feature.
-In case of any bug please retry in 1-2 weeks.
+If you experience any bugs, please let us know <a href="https://discord.gg/JS6whdessP" target="_blank">on our Discord</a>.
 We appreciate your patience. </p>
 </div>

 vlayer `Prover` contracts are almost the same as regular Solidity smart contracts, with two main differences: